meganskye/docs/content/en/dev-tut-dvm-deposit.md

 ### Preparations

-- A EVM address (Metamask generate one account)
+- An EVM address (Use Metamask to generate an account)
-- A Darwinia address (This should have a proper balance, apply in element)
+- A Darwinia address (This should have a proper balance, apply in the Darwinia Element channel)

 ### Deposit